DataDog/documentation/content/en/dashboards/graph_insights/_index.md

 ## Overview

 Graph insights can help you find potential root causes for an observed issue by searching for other metrics that exhibited irregular behavior around the same time.
-Correlations scans your metrics from different sources such as dashboards, integrations, APM, and custom metrics.
+Metric Correlations scans your metrics from different sources, such as dashboards, integrations, APM, and custom metrics.

 ## Metric Correlations

 <div class="alert alert-info">Metric Correlations is available for <a href="https://docs.datadoghq.com/dashboards/widgets/timeseries/">Timeseries widgets</a> with the <strong>Metric</strong> data source.</div>

-To target the search more effectively, Metric Correlations utilizes information about related dashboards and services.
+To target the search more effectively, Metric Correlations uses information about related dashboards and services.
 Correlations can sift through metrics from various sources, including APM, integrations, and dashboards, as well as arbitrary metric namespaces you select.
 It searches for irregularities in other metrics over the corresponding time period, enabling Datadog to automatically provide clues that facilitate a more efficient root cause analysis.

 For more information, see the [Metric Correlations][1] documentation.